rcompos/itmagent/README.md

 RHEL 5 and 6 and CentOS 5 and 6.
 The IBM Tivoli Enterprise Monitoring Server (TEMS) hostname or IP address must be specified as a parameter in Puppet console.

+The extracted ITM 6.3.0 Agent install directory expected on network or local filesystem.

 The agent service ITMAgents1 will be configured to start automatically.
 The agent service process runs as klzagent.

 ## Setup